CarloCDT/CarloCDT/README.md

 ## Files in Repository
 * **RL1 - Random and Linear Regression.ipynb:** Jupyter notebook in which I compare the performance of a random model with a linear regression in two games from OpenAI Gym library.
 * **RL2 - QLearning with bins.ipynb** Train a model with QLearning to improve the performance of previous models in the same games of OpenAI Gym library.

+## Dependencies
+A copy of ffmpeg that can be recognized by Anaconda might be needed.
+To install it, run `conda install -c conda-forge ffmpeg` in a terminal.